prodsp/WizNET-W5500-Driver/README.md

 This driver is designed as an open-source project so feel free to suggest changes or provide feedback.
 The main goal was to create a driver which everyone can easily integrate and use.
 If you have a microcontroller which has SPI compatibility and you want to communicatin through Ethernet, but it has no Ethernet port, the WizNET W5500 Ethernet shield could be a perfect solution for you and thanks to this driver the developement process won't take a bunch of time from you.
 ## Use
 ### Platform independency
 This is a platform independent driver which means you can use it with nearly all type of microcontrollers.
-To reach this functionality we've separated the SPI communication as an independent transfer layer so you can implement the communication without a deep understanding of the driver.
+To reach this functionality we've separated the SPI communication as an independent transfer layer therefor you can implement the communication without a deep understanding of the driver.
 ### How to integrate and use the driver
 1. Copy the header and the source files into your project
 2. Implement the SPI communication in the SPI_Communication.c file